MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-planning-supplies-manually.md

 -   Manufacturing, Planning
 -   Sales & Marketing, Order Processing
 -   Purchase, Planning
--   In addition, you can open this page for a specific works order by choosing the **Planning** action.
+-   In addition, you can open this page for a specific production order by choosing the **Planning** action.

 ### <a name="to-use-the-order-planning-page"></a>To use the Order Planning page